 At the end of 2015, a frantic rumor was circulating around on the internet that the Northern Lights were going to disappear for the next decade or so.
 Countless news outlets reported that it was your “last chance” to see them for the next ten years.

 This simply isn't true.
 What IS true is that the aurora is affected by solar activity and more or less follows an 11-year solar cycle.
 But they can't just be “turned off.”

->

-> So, while it's predicted that the Lights may not be as bright or appear as frequently as they have in the last couple of years until the peak of the next solar cycle (2024-2026), it absolutely does not mean that you will have to wait until then to see them.
-(In fact, the Lights have already made some incredible appearances already in 2016!)
+So, while it's predicted that the Lights may not be as bright or appear as frequently as they have in the last couple of years until the peak of the next solar cycle (which will be 2024-2026), it absolutely does not mean that you will have to wait until then to see them.

->

-> Winter is a popular time to see the Northern Lights, but that doesn't actually mean it's the only time of year that you can see them.
+Winter is a popular time to see the Northern Lights, but that doesn't actually mean it's the only time of year that you can see them.
 The aurora borealis is not a seasonal phenomenon; it occurs based on solar particles interacting with the gasses in our atmosphere – and this literally happens year-round.

 You usually can SEE the Lights best in the winter months simply because those months have more hours of darkness per day, and darkness is one of the necessary conditions for seeing the aurora.